Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Appendix

 At the end of the $K_{1}$-th iteration, all the agents have inserted their perturbed initial states.
 Hence,

 Then, we focus on the effect of subtractions happened between time $K_{1}+1$ and time $K_{2}$.
-Suppose that agent $i$ performs its first action of subtractions at the $t_{1}$-th iteration.
-Using \eqref{eq:push_sum} and the column stochasticity of $A^{t}(t\in \mathbb{N})$, we have
+Suppose that agent $i$ performs its first action of subtractions at the $t_{1}$-th iteration. we use \eqref{eq:push_sum} and the column stochasticity of $A^{t}(t\in \mathbb{N})$ to obtain

 At the $t_{1}$-th iteration, we have

 At the end of the $K_{2}$-th iteration, every agent has completed its $L$ rounds of subtracting the noises.
 Therefore,

 Since $y_{i}^{t}$ is constantly updated by \eqref{eq:push_sum}, we have